-A close examination of the New Deal, FDR's presidency, World War II, causes of the Cold War, American involvement in Korea and Vietnam, Detente, the 1980s, and the fall of Communism.
+A close examination of the causes of the Cold War, American involvement in Korea and Vietnam, Detente, the rise of Modern Conservatism, the fall of Communism, and the developments of the 21 century.

 HST 393.
 Medieval and Renaissance Europe.
 3 hours credit, odd years, fall